satishwaran-s/capstone/README.md

     - spray_paint_robot.urdf.xacro
   - **launch**
      - display.launch.py

+## How to run
+This section will slowly be updated

 ## Contributions
 I'm open to feedback and contributions!
 If you have suggestions for improvements, additional implementations, or even new topics to explore, feel free to open an issue or a pull request.